 Regarding unsatisfiable instances, it can also be observed that bcl-cores performs worse than the model-guided approaches, and that in particular bcl-omt is surprisingly effective.
 The reason is that, while the latter will always identify when the linear abstraction of the formula is unsatisfiable, this may not be the case with the former, which depending on the computed core may detect or not the unsatisfiability.
-In particular, bcl-cores does not guarantee that cores are minimal with respect to subset inclusion, and attempts to eliminate irrelevant clauses would imply an overhead that in most cases would not pay off.
+In fact, for the sake of efficiency, bcl-cores does not guarantee that cores are minimal with respect to subset inclusion: computing minimial unsatisfiable sets [3] to eliminate irrelevant clauses implies an overhead that in our experience does not pay off.